Rovas payment processor

 token string Original token from the payment request.

-amount_paid integer Order total in whole euros (e.g. 12).
+amount_paid integer Order total in euro cents.

 currency string Always "EUR" for bank transfers.